What is Floatation Therapy

 Benefits of Floating

 Floatation therapy is a widely accepted form of alternative treatment for a variety of conditions and ailments.
-Many studies and reports have shown floatation to be extremely beneficial to both physical and mental health, along with providing an overall effect for general well-being.
-To experience the full benefits floatation has to offer, we recommend taking part in regular sessions, as the benefits and effects are cumulative.
+Many studies and reports have shown float tanks to be extremely beneficial to both physical and mental health, along with providing an overall effect for general well-being.
+To experience the full benefits floatation therapy has to offer, we recommend taking part in regular float sessions, as the benefits and effects are cumulative.

 Maximises blood flow and distribution of red blood cells